telerik/blazor-docs/components/popup/animation.md

 ## Type

-You can change the way the Popup component flows in and out of the screen by setting the `AnimationType` parameter to a member of the `AnimationType` enum:
+You can change the way the Popup component shows and hides by setting the `AnimationType` parameter to a member of the `AnimationType` enum:

 * `None`
 * `Fade`